FemtoLux 30

 Designed from the get-go for maximum reliability, seamless integration and non-stop 24/7/365 zero maintenance operation with innovative ”dry” cooling.

-The FemtoLux 30 femtosecond laser has a tunable pulse duration from <350 fs to 1 ps and can operate in a broad AOM controlled range of pulse repetition rates from a single shot to 4 MHz.
+The FemtoLux femtosecond laser has a tunable pulse duration from <350 fs to 1 ps and can operate in a broad AOM controlled range of pulse repetition rates from a single shot to 4 MHz.

-The maximum pulse energy is more than 90 μJ operating with single pulses and can reach more than 250 µJ in burst mode, ensuring higher ablation rates and processing throughput for different materials.
+The maximum pulse energy is more than 300 μJ operating with single pulses and can reach more than 750 µJ in burst mode, ensuring higher ablation rates and processing throughput for different materials.

-The FemtoLux 30 beam parameters will meet the requirements of the most demanding materials and micro-machining applications.
+The FemtoLux beam parameters will meet the requirements of the most demanding materials and micro-machining applications.

-Innovative laser control electronics ensure simple control of the FemtoLux 30 laser by external controllers that could run on different platforms, be it Windows, Linux or others using REST API commands.
+Innovative laser control electronics ensure simple control of the FemtoLux laser by external controllers that could run on different platforms, be it Windows, Linux or others using REST API commands.

 This makes easy integration and reduces the time and human resources required to integrate this laser into any laser micromachining equipment.

-Demo electronics is available for laser control programming in advance - Easy and quick installation.
+- Reduced integration time – demo electronics is available for laser control programming in advance.

-No water, fully disconnected laser head.
-Can be installed by the end-user. - Easy troubleshooting.
+- Easy and quick installation – no water, fully disconnectable laser head.
+Can be installed by the end-user.

-Integrated detectors and constant system status logging. - No periodic maintenance required.
+- No periodic maintenance required.

-Innovative 'Dry' Cooling System
+Innovative “Dry” Cooling System

-The FemtoLux 30 laser employs an innovative cooling system and sets new reliability standards among industrial femtosecond lasers.
+The FemtoLux laser employs an innovative cooling system and sets new reliability standards among industrial femtosecond lasers.
 No additional bulky and heavy water chiller is needed.

 The chiller requires periodic maintenance – cooling system draining and rinsing and water and particle filter replacement.
 Moreover, water leakage can cause damage to the laser head and other equipment.
-Instead of using water for transferring heat from a laser head, the FemtoLux 30 laser uses an innovative Direct Refrigerant Cooling method.
+Instead of using water for transferring heat from a laser head, the FemtoLux laser uses an innovative Direct Refrigerant Cooling method.

 The refrigerant agent circulates from a PSU-integrated compressor and condenser, to a cooling plate via armored flexible lines.